termigrator/vereinsflieger_nodejs_api/README.md

 ```

 ## Example NodeJS Middleware - Read nested Javascript-Object returned by this api (cutout)
 Data representing a list returnd from this API are nested Javascript-Objects.
-Here is a sample to convert this list in a array:
+Here is a sample to convert this list in a array.
+In this example the needen appkey is read from a config-file.

 ```
 var express = require('express');